8area8/work-calendar/README.md

 The backend part of the application was designed with the Postman tool.
 The different use cases are exposed and some automations have been made.
 Get the API documentation and tests [here](https://documenter.getpostman.com/view/4488938/TVCb5WRF) !

+## deployment

+At the time of deployment, it is necessary:

+- create an administrator user
+- create a simple user
+- generate the days on Django with the command `pipenv run python manage.py create_initial_days`

+It is also necessary to install a Cron job at the end of each month to update the data (delete the old month and create the new one): `pipenv run python manage.py update_days`

 ## Credits